eXept Software AG Logo

 o isUndecoratedView

-return true if I am an undecorated view.
+return true if I am an undecorated view (no minimize, maximize and close buttons).

 o widthIncludingBorder